pierrediedhiou/cybersecurity-journey/glossary.md

 - **Upload Bypass** — A technique to upload malicious files by bypassing file type restrictions using alternative extensions or MIME type manipulation
+- **Unauthenticated Scan** — A vulnerability scan performed without any credentials, revealing the threat surface visible from outside the host
 ## V
 - **VirusTotal** — Virus-scanning service that scans files and URLs against multiple antivirus engines and website scanners in a single operation